 Introduction to Quantitative Reasoning I

 Introduces the foundations of quantitative empirical research methods - increasingly popular and important part of political science research and public policy debates - to enable you to interpret and evaluate the results of the studies that employ these methods.
-Topics include a causal theory and quantitative empirical research designs.
+Topics include scientific study of politics, causal theory, and quantitative empirical research designs.

 1.0 credit in POL/ JPA/ JPF/ JPI/ JPR/ JPS/ JRA courses